adrianhelvik/divide-bigint/README.md

 # divide-bigint

-A simple library for a simple use case.
-You have two numbers, either or both is a bigint and you need to divide them, knowing that the result will fit in a 64 bit float.
+A dependency-free library for dividing two numbers, where either or both may be a BigInt, and the result should be a 64bit float.

 ## Usage
 ```javascript